lucaspotter/video-killed-the-radio-star/README.md

   - Youtube has a mix feature - cash in?
 - Add more channels
   - This one matters less
+- Allow channel switching, even with automatic playback
 - Abandon ship on the composite out of the Raspberry Pi
   - But this one costs money
 - Maybe infrared?
   - It'd be funny to control it with an actual remote

 ### KNOWN ISSUES
-- JSON parser shatters when prompted with a nonstandard character
+- JSON parsing shatters when prompted with a nonstandard character
   - Weird quotation marks, emojis, etc
   - Default lists has been cleared, be wary when adding your own